jmahajan117/flight-helper/README.md

 # flight-helper
-Flight tracker that allow to see where a current flight is and find the smallest cost to get to a certain location
+Flight tracker that allow to see where a current flight is and it's expected time